Fortran-FOSS-Programmers/FOODIE/README.md

 ## Status

 FOODiE project is just started.
-Nothing has been done.
+A small bunch of integrators have been implemented using the Rouson's Abstract Data Type Pattern, but the library API is not stable.

 We are searching for Fortraners enthusiast joining our team.

 ## Copyrights